working-agile/bank-account-java/README.md

 ### What is this branch for? ###

-* create the first BDD scenario e its implementation
+* Reformulate the transfer scenarios in a single scenario outline/template.

 ### What should I do? ###